Frankish Table of Nations: Authorship

 The author of the Table is unknown.
 Although there have been many past attempts to determine his ethnicity or nationality from internal evidence, the Table does not obviously glorify or denigrate any people in particular.
 Müllenhoff argued for the Frankish identity of the author and gave the Table its conventional name.
 Many arguments for a Frankish author would apply equally well to a Gothic one.
 Ferdinand Lot suggested that he was an Alan cleric.

 Goffart argues that if the author was writing in Ostrogothic Italy he was probably a Roman and not a Goth (despite the fact that he does place the Goths first among the nations).
 Evans suggests he was an Ostrogoth.
 If writing in the Byzantine Empire, he was most likely a resident of Constantinople, the seat of power.
 In favour of the Byzantine hypothesis, Goffart argues that the Table represents "the ethnic panorama of the current West as seen from a metropolitan angle of vision".

 Manuscripts

 Independent

 Separate recensions of the Table are found in seven manuscripts.
 Six of these were assigned the sigla ABCDEF in the 19th century and the seventh is designated M:

-A. St Gall Stiftsbibliothek, 732 at folios 154–155.

-Written in Carolingian minuscule in the first third of the 9th century, not necessarily at the Abbey of Saint Gall.
-The codex also contains a copy of the Lex Alamannorum, a couple of religious tracts and several other chronological texts.

-B. Paris, Bibliothèque nationale de France, lat.
-4628A at folio 5.

-Written in Carolingian minuscule in the 10th century at the Abbey of Saint Denis.
-It is a legal codex, including the Lex Salica and a Frankish king list.
-Two copies of this manuscript were made in the 15th century, Vaticanus Ottobonianus 3081 and Paris lat.
-4631.

-C. Rome, Biblioteca Apostolica Vaticana, Vat. lat.
-5001 at folio 140^{V}.

-Written in Gothic script around 1300, probably at Salerno.
-It was copied from an exemplar in Beneventan script, possibly one made under the direction of Abbot Desiderius of Monte Cassino (1058–1086), as argued by Ludwig Bethmann, or perhaps earlier (c.
-974), still in southern Italy.
-There are several copies of Vat. lat.
-5001, including Vat. lat.
-5000.
-The manuscript's other contents have a south Italian focus and are historical and legal in nature, including the Chronicon Salernitanum and the chronicle of Erchempert.

-D. Paris, Bibliothèque nationale de France, lat.
-609 at folio 28^{V}.

-This small and well-used manuscript was written in Visigothic script in the early 9th century, but the Table was added in a different but non-French hand to a blank folio in the 10th or 11th century.
-The original content is computus, but the Table was added as part of some joca monachorum.
-This manuscript was once held by the Abbey of Saint Martial, Limoges.
-Goffart provides an edition of the joca at the end of his edition of the Table.

-E. La Cava, Archivio della Badia della Santissima Trinità, 4 (22) at folio 1.